Curriculum

 Science

-Every year, we aim to offer enrichment activities to support our Science curriculum and make cross-curricular links to other subjects, particularly through Science Week, which is thoroughly enjoyed.
+Every year, we offer enrichment activities to support our Science curriculum and make cross-curricular links to other subjects, particularly through Science Week, where we have workshops delivered by a visiting scientist and take part in technology challenges, which are thoroughly enjoyed.

 History